garethellis36/tldr-php/README.md

 Forces the application to reload the given man page from the remote source and refreshes the local cache.

 `tldr --flush-cache`
-Delete all man pages from the local cache. **Currently not working!**
+Delete all man pages from the local cache.

 ## More ##